 Credit: diabetesstrong.com

-To keep them low carb, use coconut flour in your batter.
-Not only is it low carb, but it’s also nutritious.
+To keep these chocolate protein pancakes low carb, use coconut flour in your batter.

-And to boost the protein content, you’ll be using vanilla protein powder.
-To keep the carbs down, make sure you use one that is low in carbs.
+And to boost the protein content, you’ll be using low-carb vanilla protein powder.

 Per Serving: